Jobsbka/arxglue/docs/ExtEng.md

-## GLUE: Minimalistic Composition Interface (v1.0) - Extended Documentation
+## ArxGLUE: Minimalistic Composition Interface (v1.0) - Extended Documentation

 **Library Philosophy:**
-GLUE is a conceptual *glue* for the Python ecosystem.
+ArxGLUE is a conceptual *ArxGLUE* for the Python ecosystem.
 No restrictions, no ready-made solutions—only primitives for combining ANY components into a SINGLE system.
 Your code, your paradigms, your infrastructure decisions—we simply connect them.

 ---